-Adding the third “Other (specify)” option is more inclusive; it allows people to provide a response even if they don’t identify as either male or female, or if they’d prefer not to respond.
+The second question is more inclusive; it allows people to provide a response even if they don’t identify as either male or female, and it allows them to self-describe if that is their preference.
 That’s a good first step for writing LGBTQ-friendly survey questions.
-There are lots of other ways to do it too—listing out every possible gender identity, for example—but this is a simple step that goes pretty far in increasing inclusivity.

 Reasons why not to ask

 There’s another benefit to the multi-step approach, too.
 Researchers at UCLA conducted an experiment asking separate questions on gender and transgender identities versus asking one combined gender and transgender question.
 They found that even though the two-step question series is twice as many questions as the combined version, it takes less time to complete than the single combined question.

 Even if you’ve written a good question on sexual orientation or gender identity and you know respondents will be comfortable answering it, there might still be a valid reason for not asking it in your next survey.

 First of all, these questions are very personal.
 If you aren’t planning on actually using the data, you can’t really justify asking the question.
 This is true of every question that you include in a survey, but it’s particularly important for sensitive demographic items, as they might cause a high number of people to drop out of your survey.
 The Human Rights Campaign has more advice on when and how you should use LGBTQ-friendly demographics questions, along with some examples.